SimonPiCarter/octopus_game_engine/doc/Commands.md

 ### Entity
 - EntityPatrolCommand : attack move between two points
 - EntityBuildCommand : move to a building and build it
-- EntityHarvestCommand : move to a resource and harvest it, then go and drop it, repeat while no other command in queue

 ### Building
 - BuildingTrainCommand